-BMW adaptive headlights problems can cost anywhere from $600 up to $1500 to repair at the shop.
-This guide will help you better understand some of the common issues and possible problems you can fix yourself.
+This guide is intended to help BMW owners troubleshoot BMW adaptive headlamp problems.
+BMW adaptive headlight problems can cost anywhere from $600 to $1500 to repair at the shop.
+This guide will help you better understand common issues and possible problems you can fix yourself.

-This is a list of possible symptoms that you may notice when BMW adaptive headlights fail.
+This is a list of possible symptoms you may notice when BMW Adaptive Headlamps fail.

 - Adaptive headlights only turn right, not left.